DISCOVERING CREOLE MARTINIQUE

 - We then head towards Morne Rouge, going through some picturesque villages on our way to Le Bambou Restaurant where we enjoy a Creole lunch.

 - In the afternoon we visit Saint Pierre, the city founded in 1635 by the French adventurer Belain d'Esnambuc which was the commercial and cultural capital of the island until 1902 when it was tragically destroyed by the eruption of neighbouring Mount Pelée.
 Before the disaster (in which about 30,000 people died with only one survivor called Cyparis who was locked up in an underground prison cell), the city of Saint Pierre was known as the Paris of the Caribbean because of the elegance of its streets and its prosperity.
 Today Saint Pierre is France's 101st 'City of Art and History'.
-While we are in the city, we visit the Volcano Museum.

 - On our way back to the ship along the coast we can see some picturesque fishing villages.

 - We recommend that you book early because only a limited number of places are available.

 - There is limited availability of English speaking guides.